Bluehost vs WordPress: which one comes out ahead?

 Uptime and response time

-I monitored Bluehost for around 2 months and WordPress.com – around a month, to see how they fare.
+We monitored Bluehost for around 2 months and WordPress.com – around a month, to see how they fare.
 Both platforms performed extremely well, with WordPress.com having a slight edge over Bluehost.

 Bluehost also did extremely well with response times, averaging at 361ms – well below the market’s average of 600ms.
 If it weren’t for a single jump midway through, the result would’ve been even more impressive.
 To know more about the host’s performance, visit our Bluehost review.

 As for WordPress, the builder is rock-solid when it comes to reliability.
-In a month’s time, my site maintained a flawless uptime of 100%.
+In a month’s time, our site maintained a flawless uptime of 100%.
 Of course, this perfection isn’t feasible in the long term, but it does speak volumes about WordPress’ reliability.

 Not a one-trick pony, WordPress also had excellent response times that averaged out to a very speedy 311ms – barely a half of the market’s average of 600ms, too.

-My one concern here is that both Bluehost and WordPress don’t have an uptime guarantee etched in their SLAs.
+Our one concern here is that both Bluehost and WordPress don’t have an uptime guarantee etched in their SLAs.
 This could spell trouble as you’d be left without any avenues for compensation if their servers were to go down for an extended period.

 However, ultimately, both Bluehost and WordPress.com knocked it out of the park when it comes to reliability and response times.
-Although, WordPress.com performed slightly better with 100% uptime and a fast 311ms average response time.
+However, WordPress.com performed slightly better with 100% uptime and a fast 311ms average response time.

 Website speed